MikeC-xx/K2WSBundle/USAGE.md

 }
 ```

-In your template, you can use the data like this:
+In your template, you can iterate over data object list items and display it in a table:
 ```twig
 {# app/Resources/views/default/index.html.twig #}